 Security is also taken care of.
 The most important feature in this Spate, the CageFS, ensures that customers do not have any insight into the instances or information flows from other customers.
 In addition, common attacks on shared hosting systems are avoided, including privilege escalations and information enclosure attacks.
 Speaking of "attacks" with the next security feature, namely SecureLinks, symlink attacks are repelled.
 Finally, HardenedPHP comes into the mix.
 With this integrated function, old or unsupported PHP versions can be automatically updated.
 This prevents security gaps that might otherwise slip under the radar.

 We hope that with this post we were able to give you a little insight into the new CloudLinux OS.
-You can find more information here..
+You can find more information right here.
 We are happy to answer any questions you may have.
-Just write an email - with your questions - to email@example.com or use our conveniently Contact Form.
+Just write an email - with your questions - to firstname.lastname@example.org or use our conveniently Contact.

 Many greetings, your team at webtropia.com